 1099 NEC filing circumstances: Did you pay a person for working for your business or trade of about $600?
 Does that person work as a part of your business?
-If your answer is “No”, then report the payments made to a non-employee through the 1099 NEC Tax Form.
+If “No”, then report the payments made to a non-employee through the 1099 NEC Tax Form.

 1099 NEC Tax Form reports only for non-employee payments.
 We’ll let you know about the 1099 NEC form filing circumstances, what you report through the 1099 NEC Form for the 2020 tax year.